oiax/tgweb/README.md

 Also, properties with names beginning with `meta`, `http-equiv-`, `og-` or `property-` are inherited.
 However, properties whose name begins with `class-` are _not_ inherited.

+### Embedding property values into an article

+When an article is rendered as an independent HTML document, the property inheritance mechanism is exactly the same as that of a page.

+When an article is embedded in a page, segment, or layout, it inherits properties from the wrapper surrounding it, if any, and `site.yml` but not from the page, segment, or layout that embeds that article.

 ### Embedding property values into a wrapper or layout

 When a wrapper or layout is applied to a page or article, the values that are substituted for